Rayti/url-shortener/README.md

 # Url shortener

-The idea of project is to use short URL addresses to be redirected to original websites which have long URLs.
+The idea of project is to use short URL addresses and redirect them to original websites which have long URLs.

 ## Technologies
 - Java